fresheneesz/bitcoinThroughputAnalysis/README.md

 \#4 In the case of a hard fork, SPV nodes won't know what's going on.
 They'll blindly follow whatever chain their SPV server is following.
 If enough SPV nodes take payments in the new currency rather than the old currency, they're more likely to acquiesce to the new chain even if they'd rather keep the old rules.

+\#5  is relevant because the primary tradeoff for this is that increasing the number of outgoing connections each node makes reduces their suceptibility, but this also increases network load for each node, especially if many nodes are leeching data but not seeding.

 Some of the affects of a larger blocksize:

 A. Users would need to store more data on their harddrive.